JcJet/ivi-clone-profiles-ms/README.md

 API URL should be an ***external*** address of API Gateway.
 It's required for oauth features to work.

 ## Test
+Create database 'profiles_tests' in Postgres.
+The database credentials from .dev.env file will be used.
 ```bash
 # unit tests
 $ npm run test